Hozier (album): Singles

 "Take Me to Church" was announced by Hozier as the lead single from the album and was released on 13 September 2013.
-The song peaked at #2 on the Billboard Hot 100, becoming Hozier's highest-charting single in the U.S. to date.
+The song peaked at #2 on the Billboard Hot 100, becoming Hozier's highest-charting single in the U.S. to that date.
 The music video, alluding to themes of homophobia, was released that same month, having been created on a "shoestring budget" and filmed entirely in black-and-white.
 The video was shared by gay English actor Stephen Fry, which helped it reach the front page of Reddit and subsequently go viral.
 "Take Me to Church" saw Hozier's rise to prominence, with the song scoring top five positions around the world and gaining multi-platinum certifications; the song also garnered critical acclaim for its lyricism and messaging.

 "From Eden" was released as the second single from the album on 9 March 2014.
 The song peaked at #2 on the Irish Singles Chart.
 "Sedated" was released as the third single from the album on 20 May 2014.
 The song peaked at #3 on the Irish Singles Chart.
 "Work Song" was released as the fourth single from the album on 16 March 2015.
 "Someone New" was released as the fifth single from the album on 11 May 2015.
 The song peaked at #13 on the Irish Singles Chart.
 "Jackie and Wilson" was released as the sixth single from the album on 29 September 2015.
 "Cherry Wine" was released as the seventh single from the album on 14 February 2016.
 The track appeared in Zach Braff's movie Wish I Was Here, chosen for its "heartbreaking lyrics and poetry".
 It was later performed on the Late Late Show.